mdimransorker/manufacturer-website-server-side/README.md

 ## Functionality
 - Used jwt token for verifying user.
-- Used Mongodb for storing data.
+- Used Mongodb DataBase for storing data.
 - Protected admin route and verified the admin level api requests.
 - Used stripe for payment.